khendrikse/khendrikse.github.io/posts/hashes-are-surprisingly-fun.md

 ## What is this non-[food](https://en.wikipedia.org/wiki/Hash_(food)) hash you talk about?

 First of all.
 What are hashes?
-They are the result of something called `a hash function` that maps data of a random size, to a fixed-sized hash value.
+They are the result of something called `a hash function` that maps data of any size, to a fixed-sized hash value.

 > To simplify: imagine a file of a thousand characters.
 We could use a hash to turn it into a 10 character long string that is unique to whatever was in the original file.